Sean Berkowitz, Global Chair of the Complex Commercial Litigation Practice, represents clients in complex litigation and regulatory investigations.

 - Oracle Corporation and individually named officers in a federal securities fraud and insider trading class action; the court granted summary judgment in favor of the clients a month before trial

-- Walmart and individually named officer in federal securities class action (W.D.
-Ark)
+- Baxter and individually named officers in federal securities class action (N.D.
+IL)

 - WMS and individually named officers in federal securities class action, where the court dismissed the complaint (N.D.
 IL)